piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

 app?), and they just only provided another build in August 2020 (1.0.32006) to fill some important security holes, in case someone (everybody?) was still using the binary mobile libraries.

+*editor's note*: content updated on February 27nd 2023 to reflect the latest changes in the build process.

 In addition to that, that binary libraries are available to use with Maven, but [Bintray will be deprecated](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)